Kong/docs.konghq.com/app/_includes/md/about-plugins.md

 of functions that a plugin can use to facilitate interactions between plugins and the core (or other components) of Kong.

-To start creating your own plugins, check out the PDK documentation:
+To start creating your own plugins, review the [Getting Started documentation](/gateway/latest/plugin-development/get-started/).

+For more information about the PDK, review the following documentation:

 * [Plugin Development Guide](/gateway/latest/plugin-development/)
 * [Plugin Development Kit reference](/gateway/latest/plugin-development/pdk/)
 * [Other Language Support](/gateway/latest/plugin-development/pluginserver/go/)